Meet Our Horses

 Shayna, the beautiful one, is sweet and curious.
 She likes to stick her nose into everything, loves attention and is not easily rattled.
 Although she ran free with a wild herd of mustangs a short time ago, she is quiet, slow, and teaches others the value of trust.
 Shayna is a close buddy of Remy and Simba and she can run just as fast as a race horse.

 Remy is the clown of the herd and is frequently causing mischief.
 He is playful, curious, and brave.
 He used to be a winning race horse with a competitive streak.
 These days, Remy is having fun enjoying his more mellow life at the Horse Center and can often be found chilling out in the pasture with his herd.

 Simba is a sweet and sensitive guy.
 He’s great with kids and, while mostly laid back, he also likes to work hard on his retraining of the basics of horsemanship.
 He’s a gorgeous horse with his big white blaze and three white socks.
 Simba is another winning racehorse but really prefers going on trail rides with Remy and Shayna better than anything else.

-The name Rebel surely suits this pony!
-He does not follow the crowd while out with the other horses.
-Although, with humans he is quite the opposite.
+We had a renaming party for Hero (aka Rebel) because he is such a HERO!
 He loves attention but even more so he loves having a job.
 Whether it be learning more about ground manners or practicing balanced trot transitions he stays right with you and works hard to figure out exactly what you are asking for.
 In his next life, he'd really like to come back as a majestic unicorn!